PcapPlusPlus/pcapplusplus.github.io/docs/install/mingw.md

 ## Additional prerequisites

-1. WinPcap developer's pack - containing the `wpcap` library PcapPlusPlus is linking with plus relevant `h` files.
-You can download it from here: <https://www.winpcap.org/devel.htm>
+1. [WinPcap developer's pack](https://www.winpcap.org/devel.htm) __OR__ [Npcap SDK](https://nmap.org/npcap/guide/npcap-devguide.html) - containing the `wpcap` library PcapPlusPlus is linking with plus relevant `h` files.
+   1. WinPcap developer's pack can be downloaded from here: <https://www.winpcap.org/devel.htm>
+   2. Npcap SDK can be downloaded from here: <https://nmap.org/npcap/#download>

 {% include alert.html alert-type="danger" title="x64 is not supported" content="please notice that <b>x64</b> compilation is not supported (and will not work) on either MinGW32 nor MinGW-w64!" %}